pwm1991/hevy/README.md

 - Tracks the latest workout timestamp to only fetch new workouts
 - Calculates total weight lifted and workout duration
 - Sorts workouts by start time
+- Uploads workout data to Claude Project for analysis

 ## Setup